 Tax rates, allowances and amounts Tax-free income and allowances

-Some income is tax-free – for instance, interest from cash Isas and certain National Savings & Investments (NS&I) products.
+Tax-free income includes interest from cash Isas and certain National Savings & Investments (NS&I) products.
 You don't have to tell Revenue & Customs about tax-free income.
 For more details, see Tax on savings and investments.

-- those that give full relief and allow you to earn a certain amount of money before paying tax, and
+- allowances that give full relief and allow you to earn a certain amount of money before paying tax, and

-- those that give restricted relief, which reduce your tax bill by a tenth of their nominal value.
+- allowances that give restricted relief, which reduce your tax bill by a tenth of their nominal value.

 |Tax basics explained|